+From now on we fix $G_*\gg 1$, $R>0$ and assume that $0\leq\zeta \leq (G_*+R)^{-3}$ so that Theorem \ref{thm:intersectionmain} ensures the existence of two transverse homoclinic manifolds $\Gamma_\pm$ to $\mathcal P_\infty^*$, diffeomorphic to an annulus and whose $G$ projection covers the interval $[G_*,G_*+R]$.
+As explained in Section \ref{sec:proofmainthm}, the existence of these homoclinic manifolds ensures the existence of the scattering maps $\mathbb{P}_\pm$ in \eqref{eq:defnscatteringmaps}.

-The key idea behind the proof of Theorem \ref{thm:mainthmcriticalpoints} has been the construction of a bespoke coordinate system for the analysis of each intersection problem: notice that the changes of variables $\eta_{I_{\mathrm{m}}}$ and $\Phi$ introduced for studying the intersection between the invariant manifolds $W^{\mathrm{u}}_{I^{\mathrm{u}}}$ and $ W^{\mathrm{s}}_{I^{\mathrm{s}}}$ depend both on the actions $I^{\mathrm{u},\mathrm{s}}$.
-Therefore, up to now, Theorem \ref{thm:mainthmcriticalpoints} implies the existence of a bunch of heteroclinic orbits each of them described in a different coordinate system.
-Still, in order to build the scattering maps, we need an unified description of the asymptotic dynamics along the families of heteroclinic orbits.
+In order to describe the scattering maps $\mathbb P_\pm$, we turn our attention to Theorem \ref{thm:mainthmcriticalpoints}, where the homoclinic manifolds $\Gamma_\pm$ are described as manifolds of non-degenerate critical points of the function $(\sigma,\theta)\mapsto \Delta \mathcal{S}$.
+The key idea behind the proof of Theorem \ref{thm:mainthmcriticalpoints} has been the construction of a bespoke coordinate system for the analysis of each intersection problem: notice that the change of variables $\Phi$ introduced for studying the intersection between the invariant manifolds $W^{\mathrm{u}}_{G^{\mathrm{u}}}$ and $ W^{\mathrm{s}}_{G^{\mathrm{s}}}$ depends on the actions $G^{\mathrm{u},\mathrm{s}}$.
+Therefore, Theorem \ref{thm:mainthmcriticalpoints} describes the set of heteroclinic orbits using different coordinate systems.
+Still, in order to analyze the properties of the scattering maps, we need a unified description of the asymptotic dynamics along the families of heteroclinic orbits.